fbpx

 >Increase intermuscular coordination

 Here’s another way to look at what’s going on with sets in various proximities to failure.
 3×3 with an 8RM barely increases markers for metabolic stress above baseline.
 In other words, these sets are low-cost yet high-quality work.
-The technical terminology applicable here is a high stimulus to fatigue ratio.
+The technical terminology applicable here is a high stimulus-to-fatigue ratio.

 Then compare that to the approximately 300% increase in stress caused by 3×10 at 10RM.